Justin-Tan/Justin-Tan.github.io/_posts/2020-06-15-Latent-variable-models-in-JAX.md

 ---
 layout: post
 title: "Latent Variable Models in Jax"
+subtitle: For density estimation/sampling
 date: 2020-06-15
 categories: machine-learning, latent-variables, jax
+usemathjax: true
+readtime: True
+image: /assets/images/shell.png
+excerpt_separator: <!--more-->
 ---

-## Latent Variable Models in Jax
 In this post we'll recap the basics of latent variable models for density estimation/sampling.
-Two approaches will be highlighted - the importance weighted autoencoder and the recently proposed SUMO (Stochastically Unbiased Marginalization Objective), an unbiased estimator of the log-marginal likelihood.
-Implementing these models in Jax will highlight how Jax differs from standard Autodiff frameworks in some major aspects.
-Finally, we end with the obligatory illustrative toy problem.
+We'll implement two particular approaches in Jax - the importance weighted autoencoder and the recently proposed SUMO (Stochastically Unbiased Marginalization Objective).
+This will highlight how Jax differs from standard Autodiff frameworks in some major aspects. <!--more-->Finally, we end with the obligatory illustrative toy problem.
 There's a nice picture of my neighbour's cat at the end for some extra motivation.
 If you'd rather read code, check out the [associated repository on Github](https://github.com/justin-tan/density_estimation_jax).

 - Latent Variable Models
 - The Importance Weighted ELBO